Barclays pay chief is latest board member to depart

-LONDON The Barclays non-executive director responsible for former chief executive Bob Diamond's 17 million pound final pay package resigned on Wednesday, becoming the fourth boardroom figure to quit this month.
+LONDON The Barclays (BARC.L) non-executive director responsible for former chief executive Bob Diamond's 17 million pound final pay package, resigned on Wednesday, becoming the fourth boardroom figure to quit this month.

-Alison Carnwath, who headed the bank's remuneration committee, cited personal reasons for her departure, which will increase pressure on the bank to bolster its depleted board.

 Speaking to Reuters following the announcement, Carnwath said she had made the decision to quit because of the heightened demands of the role in the wake of the Libor affair.